THIS DATE IN HISTORY: April 25

 "I've had a lot of great games," he says, "but under a lot of pressure like that, a key game for the team, I think that was one of the best."

-1964: Johnny Bower becomes the first goaltender in playoff history to have a shutout in Game 7 of the Final by making 33 saves in the Toronto Maple Leafs' 4-0 victory against the Detroit Red Wings at Maple Leaf Gardens.
+1964: Johnny Bower becomes the first goalie in playoff history to have a shutout in Game 7 of the Final by making 33 saves in the Toronto Maple Leafs' 4-0 victory against the Detroit Red Wings at Maple Leaf Gardens.
 Andy Bathgate, acquired from the New York Rangers two months earlier, scores the Cup-winning goal 3:04 into the game, and Toronto ices it when Dave Keon, Red Kelly and George Armstrong score in the third period.
-The Stanley Cup is the third in a row for the Maple Leafs.
+It's the third straight Stanley Cup championship for the Maple Leafs.

 Video: Johnny Bower led Leafs to four Stanley Cup titles